-A program with altitude: Study Spanish in Ecuador
+A program with altitude: Summer Spanish in the Andes

-The Summer Spanish in the Andes program is designed to provide serious college students, teachers of Spanish and other interested adults with an opportunity to study the language and experience the culture of Latin America.
+The Summer Spanish in the Andes (SSA) program is designed to provide an opportunity to study the language and experience the culture of Latin America.
 The program includes formal classroom instruction, the opportunity to live with and learn from an Ecuadorian family, and visits to sites of cultural, geographical and historical interest in Ecuador and Peru.

-The Summer Spanish Program in the Andes is co-sponsored by Augustana College and the Centers for Interamerican Studies, a not-for-profit institution of higher learning that offers academic programs in Latin American culture and literature, international business and teaching English as a foreign language.
+The Summer Spanish Program in the Andes is co-sponsored by Augustana College and the Centers for Interamerican Studies (CEDEI), a not-for-profit institution of higher learning in Cuenca, Ecuador which offers academic programs in Latin American culture and literature, international business and teaching English as a foreign language.

-Students at any level of Spanish are eligible.
-Both Augustana and non-Augustana students are invited to apply to the SSPA program.
+Students at any level of Spanish are eligible for the 10 week program.
+The 5-week program is restricted to students who have taken Spanish 301 or 305 (equivalent to 5 semesters of college Spanish.)
+Both Augustana and non-Augustana students are invited to apply to the SSA program.

 5 week option: The 5-week option begins alongside the 10-week program.
 Students engage in the same activities, live in homestays and take coursework at CEDEI (Centers for Interamerican Studies).
-This program is available only to advanced students eligible for enrollment in Spanish 400 level courses in culture and literature.
+This program is only available to students who have completed Spanish 301 or 305 at Augustana (equivalent to 5 semesters of college Spanish).
 For more information on class levels, see below.
 This program ends at the mid-term break and students return to the United States in early July.